 The AAFP earlier called attention to the flawed policy in a similar letter(1 page PDF) sent to the same administrative body in July.

-On a related note, as part of the standard and ongoing exemption process, the Oct.
-1 Federal Register(www.gpo.gov) announced the receipt of applications from 52 individuals asking for an exemption from the prohibition against people with insulin-treated diabetes mellitus operating commercial motor vehicles in interstate commerce.
+On a related note, as part of the standard and ongoing exemption process, a notice in the Oct.
+1 Federal Register(www.federalregister.gov) announced the receipt of applications from 52 individuals asking for an exemption from the prohibition against people with insulin-treated diabetes mellitus operating commercial motor vehicles in interstate commerce.